mastodon/documentation/content/en/user/network.md

 * **Statuses:** Received when a user you have enabled notifications for posts a status.
 * **Follows:** Received when someone has followed your profile.

+When unread notifications are present, a checkmark will appear in the column header.
+Clicking this checkmark will mark notifications as read.

 ## Following profiles {#follow}

 ![](/assets/profile.jpg)